How to take care of your batik art

 Avoid humidity and damp areas

-Moisture can cause mold or degrade the wax, ideal humidity is around 40–60%.
+Moisture can cause mold or degrade the artwork, ideal humidity is around 40–60%.

 -